Tutorial 3 - Threads, mutexes and signals #

 In this code two mutexes protect two counters and an array of mutexes protects the bins’ array (one mutex for every cell in the array).
 In total we have BIN_COUNT+2 mutexes.

 In this program we use detachable threads.
-There is now need (nor option) to wait for working threads to finish and thus lack of pthread_join.
-As we do not join the threads a different method must be deployed to test if the main program can exit.
+There is no need (nor option) to wait for working threads to finish, thus the lack of pthread_join.
+As we do not join the threads, a different method must be deployed to test if the main program can exit.

 In this example mutexes are created in two ways - as automatic and dynamic variables.
 The first method is simpler in coding but you need to know exactly how many mutexes you need at coding time.
 The dynamic creation requires more coding (initiation and removal) but the amount of mutexes also is dynamic.

-Is data passed to threads in argsThrower_t structure shared between them?Answer
+Is data passed to threads in thrower_args_t structure shared between them?Answer

 This program uses a lot of mutexes, can we reduce the number of them?Answer